Biochemistry, BS, Two-Year Plan

 - UCOR 2500 Philosophy of the Human Person

-- UCOR 3400 Humanities & Global Challenges OR UCOR 3600 Social Sciences & Global Challenges OR UCOR 3800 Natural Sciences & Global Challenges
+Choose one: UCOR 3400 – Humanities and Global Challenges OR UCOR 3600 Social Sciences and Global Challenges OR UCOR 3800 – Natural Sciences and Global Challenges

 Curriculum Notes